- Home

 8. Declutter and reorganise your home

 Many of us like the idea of decluttering but putting it into practice and parting with items we’ve grown attached to can be tricky.
-Before getting started, you might find it helpful to have a read of our article, How to declutter and reorganise your home, which has plenty of ideas for how you can make the most of your living space.
+Before getting started, you might find it helpful to read our article, How to declutter and reorganise your home, which has plenty of ideas for how you can make the most of your living space.

-If you’re wondering what to do with your clutter when you’re finished, then you could consider donating good quality items to your local charity shop or even selling them to make some extra cash.
+If you’re wondering what to do with your clutter when you’re finished, you could consider donating good quality items to your local charity shop or even selling them to make some extra cash.
 Our article, How to make money from your clutter, has some good ideas on how to do this.

 9. Explore fun things to do online